How Can We Help?

 10.3.3 Upon prior written approval of a supervisor, an employee may attend a job-related conference during paid time.

-The content of these sessions for full year employees shall be developed in consultation with the Union.
+The content of these sessions for all employees shall be developed in consultation with the Union.
 These sessions may include but not be limited to the following:

 • Civil Service Rules